Legal Closing of Apartment Purchase in Batumi: Step-by-Step Guide 2025

 • Verification of legal capacity

-• Confirmation that the contract reflects true intent
+• Confirmation that the contract reflects the parties’ true will

 • Positive reviews